 Repeat Rows 2-3 until your hem is joined to the entire lower edge.
 Then join your last row with the first row using the slip stitches.

-Fasten off yarn, weave in all ends and block your sweater to measurements.
+Fasten off yarn, weave in all ends and block your cropped crochet cardigan pattern to measurements.
 Sew up underarm holes if necessary.

 Sew on buttons to match the button holes.